bernhard-42/vscode-ocp-cad-viewer/README.md

 -   Start the OCP CAD Viewer by pressing the green box-arrow button in the "Viewer Manager" section of the OCP CAD Viewer sidebar
 -   Paste the import code by using the paste button behing the library names in the "Viewer Manager" section
 -   Use the usual Run menu to run the code

+Please note that using this method runs your entire script every time you want to refresh the model, which has a ~2s delay due to having to import the `cadquery` or `build123d` libraries.
+Using the iPython method below takes a couple of extra steps to set up, but **vastly** reduces this delay by only loading the libraries once per session.

 ![Use with run](screenshots/ocp_vscode-work.gif)